Recent developments in mathematical aspects of relativistic fluids: New formulation of the relativistic Euler equations: null structures and regularity properties

 which allows us to independently control the ``timelike part" of $\partial \upomega$.
 We can then remove this timelike part from the div-curl system, treating it as a souce, obtaining in this way a purely spatial div-curl system for which elliptic estimates on $\Sigma_t$ can be applied.
 (Similar remarks apply to $S$ and its corresponding div-curl system.) \end{proof}

 \begin{remark} The above div-curl elliptic estimates work because these are estimates across $\Sigma_t$, without boundary terms.
-For other applications, including the study of the maximal development of the initial data, one needs to localize such estimates and elliptic theory demands treatment of boundary terms.
-This has been done in \cite{Abbrescia-Speck-2022-arxiv} for the classical compressible Euler equations, but is open in the relativistic case, see \cite{Abbrescia-Speck-2023-arxiv}. \end{remark}
+For other applications, including the study of the maximal development of the initial data (see Sect.~\ref{S:Study_of_shocks}), one needs to localize such estimates and elliptic theory demands treatment of boundary terms.
+This has been done in \cite{Abbrescia-Speck-2022-arxiv} for the classical compressible Euler equations (see also \citealt{Shkoller-Vicol-2024}), but is open in the relativistic case (see \citealt{Abbrescia-Speck-2023}). \end{remark}

 \begin{remark} The above procedure of excising the timelike part of $\partial \upomega$ can be done while preserving the null structure of the equations.
-While the null structure is not important for Theorem \ref{T:Improved_regularity}, it is important for the study of shock formation discussed in Section \ref{S:Study_of_shocks}.
+While the null structure is not important for Theorem \ref{T:Improved_regularity}, it is important for the study of shock formation discussed in Sect.~\ref{S:Study_of_shocks}.
 In fact, in the shock problem we do need the extra regularity of $s$ and $\upomega$ given by Theorem \ref{T:Improved_regularity}. \end{remark}

-\begin{remark} Improved regularity for the vorticity and entropy had been proven in the classical, compressible setting, by Luk and Speck using a similar new formulation of the classical compressible Euler equations \cite{Luk-Speck-2020,Luk-Speck-2018,Luk-Speck-2021-arxiv,Speck-2019}.
+\begin{remark} Improved regularity for the vorticity and entropy had been proven in the classical, compressible setting, by Luk and Speck using a similar new formulation of the classical compressible Euler equations (see \citealt{Luk-Speck-2020,Luk-Speck-2018,Luk-Speck-2024,Speck-2019}).
 One key difference to keep in mind is that in the classical setting the div and curl operators are honest, spatial operators, unlike the relativistic case where we have to deal with spacetime operators as mentioned above.
 See also the discussion after the statement of Theorem \ref{T:New_formulation}. \end{remark}